-NECC's curriculum is based on the principles of Applied Behavior Analysis (ABA).
+NECC’s curriculum is based on the principles of Applied Behavior Analysis (ABA).
 ABA is derived from the science of Behaviorism, founded by B.F.
-Skinner, and concerned with identifying how people learn and what motivates their behavior.
+Skinner, and is concerned with identifying how people learn and what motivates their behavior.
 ABA is the only proven treatment approach with empirical data and a body of scientific literature to support its effectiveness with children.

 How We Use ABA

 ABA is the application of information about learning and motivation to help people with everyday problems.
 It provides scientifically-derived interventions to overcome the learning and communication deficits and behavioral excesses of individuals with autism and other developmental disabilities.